Skip to main content

 Third-party testing?

-Major allergensNoneContains soy allergensProduced in a facility that processes milk, soy, wheat, egg, peanuts, tree nuts, fish, and shellfishNone
+Major allergensNoneNoneProduced in a facility that processes milk, soy, wheat, egg, peanuts, tree nuts, fish, and shellfishNone

-As you can see, only Thorne checks off all the boxes for safety.
-Nature’s Craft is a close second, but it does come with the risk of allergen exposure via cross-contamination.
+As you can see, only Thorne checks all the boxes for safety.
+Nature’s Way is a close second, but it doesn’t have TGA and NSF certification the way Thorne does.
+Nature’s Way does have NSF certification for its GMP compliance, but that’s not the same as the product itself being NSF-certified from testing.

 Cost